kamath/web-autoencoder/public/content/blog-post.md

 As a result, you start with broad strokes capturing the important details, and as you turn around and look at the canvas more, you get a better sense of the scene and can adjust the painting accordingly.

 This process of distilling a grand scene into its core essence is quite beautiful.
 In Machine Learning, this study is formalized as *dimensionality reduction*, i.e. the process of reducing the noise in complex data.
 An *autoencoder*, visualized here, is one such form of dimensionality reduction.
-This specific one is heavily inspired by [ConvNetJS](https://cs.stanford.edu/people/karpathy/convnetjs/demo/image_regression.html), a project by Andrej Karpathy.

 It’s captivating to visualize the process of perception, but especially as it relates to humans vs AI.